JFrancisco37/supervised-learning/README.md

 ### Dataset Complexity Ranking (from easiest to hardest)

 1. MNIST – simple grayscale digits, low intra-class variation.
+We were able to get good accuracy in the first try with a simple MLP.
-2. Fashion MNIST – slightly more complex due to shape similarity.
+2. Fashion MNIST – slightly more complex due to shape similarity, but we were still able to get a good accuracy in the first try with a simple MLP.
 3. CIFAR-10 – color images with more visual complexity.
+Using a CNN made the accuracy go up
 4. CIFAR-100 – high number of classes and small image size makes classification harder.
+Just using a CNN was not enugh.
+We had to add multiple layers with more complex functions for the accuracy to go above 50%.

 ### Best Accuracies and Observations

+**MNIST**: Accuracy 94.97%; Time 85.05s;
+The network has 3 layers:
+- Flatten Layer: Converts the 2D 28×28 pixel image into a 1D vector of 784 elements (28 × 28 = 784).
+- Dense Layer 1: A fully connected layer with 128 neurons and ReLU activation, which helps the network learn non-linear patterns.
+- Dense Layer 2: A fully connected layer with 10 neurons, one for each digit class (0–9) and Softmax activation, which turns the outputs into probabilities that sum to 1.

+**Fashion MNIST**: Accuracy 83.04%; Time 96.50s;
+We used the same configuration as before and it worked well enough The network has 3 layers:
+- Flatten Layer: Converts the 2D 28×28 pixel image into a 1D vector of 784 elements (28 × 28 = 784).
+- Dense Layer 1: A fully connected layer with 128 neurons and ReLU activation, which helps the network learn non-linear patterns.
+- Dense Layer 2: A fully connected layer with 10 neurons, one for each digit class (0–9) and Softmax activation, which turns the outputs into probabilities that sum to 1.

+**CIFAR-10**: Accuracy 56.66%; Time 402.34s
+Convolutional layers improved performance significantly compared to dense-only models.
+The network has 5 layers:
+- **Conv2D Layer 1**: 32 filters of size 3×3 with ReLU activation, extracts local features from the 32×32 RGB images.
+- **MaxPooling2D**: Downsamples feature maps, reducing dimensionality and helping with translation invariance.
+- **Flatten Layer**: Converts the pooled feature maps into a 1D vector.
-- **MNIST**: XX% – Improved with 2 dense layers and ReLU activation.
+- **Dense Layer 1**: A fully connected layer with 64 neurons and ReLU activation.
-- **Fashion MNIST**: XX% – Batch normalization helped.
-- **CIFAR-10**: XX% – Convolutional layers improved performance.
-- **CIFAR-100**: XX% – Performance improved with dropout and deeper CNNs.
+- **Dense Layer 2**: A fully connected layer with 10 neurons and Softmax activation for classification.

 ---

+**CIFAR-100**: Accuracy 51.13%; Time 10212.84s
+Performance improved with dropout, batch normalization, and a deeper CNN architecture.
+The network has multiple convolutional blocks followed by fully connected layers:
+- **Conv2D Block 1**: Two 64-filter convolutional layers (3×3, 'same' padding) with ReLU and batch normalization.
+- **MaxPooling2D**: Reduces spatial dimensions; followed by a Dropout (0.25) to reduce overfitting.
+- **Conv2D Block 2**: Two 128-filter convolutional layers (3×3, 'same' padding) with ReLU and batch normalization.
+- **MaxPooling2D**: Another downsampling layer; followed by Dropout (0.25).
+- **Flatten Layer**: Converts the feature maps into a flat vector.
+- **Dense Layer 1**: A fully connected layer with 512 neurons, ReLU, batch normalization, and Dropout (0.5).
+- **Dense Layer 2**: Final output layer with 100 neurons and Softmax activation for classification across 100 classes.
+---

 ## 🛠️ Extra Techniques Used

-- Feature normalization in linear regression
+- **Feature normalization** (in linear regression task)
-- Dropout in CNNs
+- **Dropout**: Helps prevent overfitting in deeper CNNs by randomly deactivating neurons during training.
-- Batch normalization
-- Learning rate scheduling (optional)
+- **Batch Normalization**: Stabilizes and accelerates training by normalizing layer inputs.

 ---

 ## ⚙️ Requirements

-- Python 3.12
+- **Python** 3.12
-- Libraries: `numpy`, `pandas`, `tensorflow==2.18`, `numba`
-- Other libraries (if any):
+- **Libraries**:
+  - `tensorflow==2.18.0`
-  - `...`
+  - `matplotlib`

 ---